microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ![](logpushalreadyexist.png)

 10. Now we can check if the subscription has been properly stored in the database.
-Open the folder **Exercise 3/Start/Contoso.PushServer** in File Explorer.
+Open the folder **Exercise3/Start/Contoso.PushServer** in File Explorer.
 11. Choose **File**, then **Open Windows PowerShell**.
 12. Type the following command: